 4. Wild Wadi Waterpark

-Wild Wadi has been running since 1999 and still holds its own against newer parks.
-The Burj Al Arab looms right next door, which makes the setting hard to argue with.
+Wild Wadi Waterpark has been operating since 1999 and still holds its own against much newer competition.
+Sitting directly beside the Burj Al Arab, the setting alone is hard to beat several of the park slides offer direct views of the iconic sail-shaped hotel.

 5. Ski Dubai